KoalaV2/gettime/README.md

 ### logFileLocation
 Where the log files should go (Default is `"logs/"`)

+### loggingFormat
+The format that Python should log in.

 ### mainLink
 This is where you put the URL that the server will run on.
 (So for the live server it should be `"https://www.gettime.ga/"`, but if you are running it on your own computer for testing, then it should be the same as your IP:port with "http://" in front and "/" at the end) If this is not set correctly, then many features will break!